apache/nuttx/configs/z16f2800100zcog/README.txt

 available:

 - ostest
-    This builds the examples/ostest application for execution from RAM.
+    This builds the examples/ostest application for execution from FLASH.
+    See examples/README.txt for information about ostest.

+- pashello

+    Configures to use examples/pashello for execution from FLASH See examples/README.txt for information about pashello.

 Check out any README.txt files in these <sub-directory>s.